Parsl/parsl/docs/devguide/roadmap.rst

 Sufficient capabilities to use Parsl in many common situations already exist.
 This document indicates where Parsl is going; it contains a list of features that Parsl has or will have.
 Features that exist today are marked in bold.
 Help in providing any of the yet-to-be-developed capabilities is welcome.

+The upcoming release is Parsl-0.4.0 and features in preparation are documented via Github `issues <https://github.com/Parsl/parsl/issues>`_ and `milestones <https://github.com/Parsl/parsl/milestone/2>`_.

 Core Functionality
 ---------------------